Miro MCP server

 Stats

-Model Context Protocol (MCP) server integrates with the Miro platform, allowing AI assistants like Claude to access and manage Miro boards through a standardized interface.
-This server acts as a bridge between AI tools and your Miro workspace, enabling powerful automation and collaboration capabilities.
+The MCP Miro Server is a Model Context Protocol server that integrates with the Miro platform, enabling AI assistants like Claude to access, view, and manage Miro boards through a standardized interface.
+This allows AI assistants to interact with visual collaboration content in real-time.

 • Miro account with API token